KhanhNguyen9872/PyMemDump/README.md

-# PyInstaller Memory Dump Extractor
+# PyMemDump

-This toolchain allows for the reverse-engineering and extraction of PyInstaller compiled executables by analyzing their live process **Memory Dumps**.
+This toolchain allows for the reverse-engineering, analysis, and extraction of internal assets from **any compiled or packed Python executable** by analyzing their live process **Memory Dumps**.

-It is specifically designed to bypass packers, DRM solutions, and custom protectors (like FionaProtector) that deliberately overwrite, encrypt, or mutilate the PyInstaller `PYZ` metadata and Table of Contents (TOC) to prevent static extraction tools (like `pyinstxtractor`) from working.
+While it effectively extracts PyInstaller applications, it is a **universal** Python memory extraction tool designed to recover `.pyc`, `.pyd`, `.dll`, and other loaded assets directly from RAM.
+This makes it highly effective against packers, DRM solutions, and custom protectors that deliberately overwrite or encrypt metadata on disk to prevent static extraction tools from working.

-By dumping the application from RAM while it is executing, we allow the Python Interpreter to do the heavy lifting of decrypting the bytecode paths.
+By dumping the application from RAM while it is executing, we let the Python interpreter handle the decryption, unpacking, and dynamic loading, allowing us to harvest the raw code objects and libraries.

 ---

 ## Tool 1: Dumping Process Memory (`dump_process.py`)

-To analyze the application, we first need a full snapshot of its memory space after it has been unpacked and loaded by the OS.
+To analyze a Python application, we first need a full snapshot of its memory space after it has been unpacked and loaded by the OS.

 You have two methods to create a Memory Dump: